marvtdawson/spring-to-angular-getvrom/README.md

 ## BETA GetVROM Application

-This application was design as a test project to getvrom (implemenation pending).
+This application was design as a test project to getvrom (implementation pending).

 #### Project Structure
 Spring Boot 5 & Angular 6 +